Stories from Kurdistan – Life in the Shadow of War

 Years of Fear

-A personal documentary by Amin Zargham, on his life in Iran as a Baha’i
+A personal documentary by Amin Zargham, recounts his life as a Baha’i in Iran, tracing decades of persecution and portraying individual resistance against propaganda and imposed silence.